Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Results

 While we see evidence of hysteresis even when punishment is absent (Fig.~\ref{fig-hyst}A), the effect is much more pronounced when punishment is possible (Fig.~\ref{fig-hyst}B).
 The population moves from cooperation to defection at about the expected critical synergy $r_{\rm crit}\approx 4.15$ as $r$ is decreased, but stays in the defecting phase much beyond the critical point as $r$ is increased.

 The observed hysteresis effect implies that once cooperation is established, it can be maintained even when the expected synergy fluctuates below the critical point, but that cooperation is difficult to establish even when the synergy would be conducive for that establishment.
 It also explains why levels of cooperation are higher when punishment is possible, even if punishment is used sparingly.
-In super-critical phase transitions, bubbles of the new phase increase in size exponentially if larger than a critical size, but shrink exponentially when smaller than the critical size~\cite{LandauLifschitz1987}.
+In meta-stable phase transitions, bubbles of the new phase increase in size exponentially if larger than a critical size, but shrink exponentially when smaller than the critical size~\cite{LandauLifschitz1987}.
 Thus, if a group invades with $\rho_C^{\rm in}>\rho_{\rm crit}$, $\rho_C\to 1$.
 This is different from the dynamics in the absence of punishment, where at the critical point all $\rho_C^{\rm in}$ have the same fitness, and the mean level of cooperation is 0.5, as is evident in Fig.~4 (inset), and Fig. 8A.
 Indeed, the critical point for $\rho_P=0$ (no punishment) is neutral, while it is a repulsive fixed point when punishment is present.
 As a consequence, the phase transition as a function of $r$ becomes steeper and steeper as punishment increases, and higher levels of cooperation are achieved.

-This behavior is strongly reminiscent of phase transitions in ferromagnetic systems where the transition is second order in the absence of a magnetic field, but becomes first-order when magnetic fields are present.
-This suggests that a treatment of Public Goods games in terms of Ising-like models where punishment plays the role of a magnetic field forcing the alignment of spins should be possible, and we are currently pursuing such an approach~\cite{Adamietal2014}.
+This behavior is strongly reminiscent of phase transitions in ferromagnetic systems where the ``rounding" of the transition due to impurities is reduced via the magnetic field.
+This suggests that a treatment of Public Goods games in terms of Ising-like models where punishment plays the role of a magnetic field forcing the alignment of spins should be possible, and we are currently pursuing such an approach~\cite{Adamietal2015}.